ErpNetDocs/info/features/logistics/index.md

 ## Modules

-* **Expedition** organizes and prepares dispatching orders to customers.
+* **Expedition** - organizes and prepares dispatching orders to customers
-* **Warehouse** distributes orders and helps you control the execution of storage operations that lead to changes in inventory.
+* **Warehouse** - distributes orders and helps you control the execution of storage operations that lead to changes in inventory
-* **Supply Planning / DRP** has built-in supply optimization models and product provisioning methods.
+* **Supply Planning / DRP** - built-in supply optimization models and product provisioning methods

 ## Features